 When you move a unit on the map, this simulates the orders you have given to your subordinates, not necessarily where they have moved.
 Only time will tell how your finely planned orders have been executed.

 An exception to this is the “Alter Turn Order” rule where a commander attempts to directly affect the turn order.
-This can be thought of as those times when the commander actually leaves the HQ tent and attempts to take direct control of his command.
+This can be thought of as those times when the commander leaves the HQ tent and takes direct control of his command.
 The rest of the time, it is assumed that the commander must rely on subordinates to communicate battlefield reports.

 This means that often the disposition of the units on the map won’t make complete sense.
-“Why aren’t they Attacking!” is a common frustration when viewing opposing units in too close proximity to each other.
-Maybe they’re not really there; maybe they can’t see because of smoke or fog; Maybe they are uncertain where other threats might be.
+“Why aren’t they Attacking!” is a common frustration when viewing opposing units in close proximity to each other.
+Maybe they may not be exactly there; maybe they can’t see because of smoke or fog; Maybe they are uncertain where other threats might be.
 There are many possibilities.
 Too many to have a separate rule for each.

 Another reason combat is depicted simply is because of scale.
-When you see the blocks on the map it is easy to imagine miniatures games where those blocks represent regiments.
+When you see the blocks on the map it is easy to imagine miniatures games where those blocks represent regiments or battalions.
 Pub Battles is representing divisions, so it’s more like the old hex based divisions…Except this looks so much cooler!